sylviedorsett/BYUI-CSE212-Data_Structure_Tutorial/queues.md

 ![Print Queue](pictures/print_queue.png)

-    Then we dequeue (remove) the first customer using the keyword *del*.
+    Then we dequeue (remove) the first customer using the pop() method.

 ![Dequeue Customer](pictures/remove_customer.png)